Fort Amherstburg |

 (1812, 1814 - 1815), Queenston

 The site of a major British victory against the Americans in October 1812.
 The Redan Battery was located by the river, and captured by the Americans during the battle.
 The site is marked.
-A redoubt battery (Fort Riall), a blockhouse with earthworks (Fort Drummond (NHS)), and temporary barracks were built here in 1814.
+A redoubt battery (Fort Riall), a blockhouse with earthworks (Fort Drummond (NHS)) (FORT WIKI), and temporary barracks were built here in 1814.
 Both were briefly occupied by the Americans in 1814.
 The earthworks of both still exist.
 Located near Brock's Monument.

 Nearby in Thorold, east of the Welland Canal, is the Battle of Beaver Dams NHS historic marker (June 1813).